crhall-writing/crhall-writing.github.io/_poems/writing-styles.md

 or a bed for someone who’s never truly slept?

 somehow, and I never read a lick of this,
-I thought someday you’d write what I’d read,
+I thought someday you’d write a thing I’d read,
 that we both would explain through smokey streets
 on sticky summer nights or wily winter spites
 that maybe God came to us through the ugliness of life.